mvbasov/Ticket-Info/README.md

 Tis project is update to actual state of another [old project](https://github.com/ValleZ/Ticket-Info.git)

-This project has no value as Android application because several projects with better functionality exist in Android Market now.
+This project has no value as Android application because several projects with better functionality exist in Android Market now (for example [Транспортные карты Москвы](https://play.google.com/store/apps/details?id=eu.dedb.nfc.moscow)).
-This project interesting as open source example of working with NFC and for understanding "How things made" (about Moscow transportation system tickets)
+This project interesting as open source example of working with NFC and for understanding "How things made" (about Moscow transportation system tickets).
+It is not a target of this project "brake" security system to make "unlimited" ticket.

 source files encoding is utf-8